runjvm/book-reviews/algorithms.md

 - The Art of Computer Programming
 	- Much older than the rest two
     - Very personal.
 Not designed for being a texbook
-    - Feel like Knuth is chatting with you
+    - has a lot of interesting comments.
+Feel like Knuth is chatting with you

 Introdution to Algorithms vs. Algorithms is like the Dragon book vs Engineering a compiler.